India faces antifungal drug shortage as rare complication adds to COVID-19 woes | Health

 India faces antifungal drug shortage as rare complication adds to COVID-19 woes

+The state governments in the two southern states of Kerala and Karnataka have extended lockdowns to try to keep the COVID-19 related infection from spreading further.
+The lockdown in Kerala is likely to last until the end of this month, while it has been extended to June 7 in Karnataka.

+After several other states, New Delhi will also halt vaccinations for people in the age group of 18-44 years due to supply shortage, the state government said in a statement on Friday evening.
+RURAL TESTING

-Overall, India's COVID-19 infection tally stands at 26.03 million, with a death toll of 291,331, health ministry data showed on Friday.
-The country conducted roughly two million tests on Thursday, but experts have said infections and deaths could be between five to 10 times higher than official estimates as the virus spreads to the vast hinterland.
+Overall, India's COVID-19 infection tally stands at more than 26 million, with a death toll of 291,331, health ministry data showed on Friday.
+The country conducted roughly two million tests on Thursday, but experts have said infections and deaths could be between five-to-10 times higher than official estimates as the virus spreads to the vast hinterland.

 India aims to double its testing capacity to 4.5 million per day by the end of June, of which 60% would be through rapid antigen tests, according to the government.
 As part of the effort, the state-run Indian Council of Medical Research (ICMR) this week approved home testing for COVID-19, using rapid antigen tests.